Point datatype is displayed in Well Known Text (WKT) format in the dataset user interface. The Well Known Text format is also used when ingressing

-coordinatesproperty, the GeoJSON orders the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordiate systems are encoded.
+coordinatesproperty, GeoJSON and Well Known Text order the coordinates as "longitude, latitude" (X coordinate, Y coordinate), as other GIS coordiate systems are encoded.
 Note that the SoQL

 within_circlefunctions use the more conventional ordering, however.